python/cpython/Doc/howto/clinic.rst

 How to convert ``METH_O`` and ``METH_NOARGS`` functions
 -------------------------------------------------------

-To convert a function using :c:data:`METH_O`, make sure the function's single argument is using the ``object`` converter, and mark the arguments as positional-only::
+To convert a function using :data:`METH_O`, make sure the function's single argument is using the ``object`` converter, and mark the arguments as positional-only::